TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 # Duet Mode

+This mode is available for songs which have two singers handling different parts of the song, and often singing the chorus together.

+Each player sings their words, and are scored as normal on the words they sing only.

+In txt files, these are split up with the use of ``P1`` and ``P2`` in the note section of the file, with many charts _repeating_ words which are sung by both players, but there has been a few charts that use ``P3`` for this.

+In _Project OutFox_ we're planning to add a 'Harmony' Mode which could support up to five or six singers at once, and this would require the availability of ``P3`` to P6, so it is likely where we will go on this, as ``P3`` usage does not seem common in almost all charts.

 ---
-_Written and Maintained with ♡ by Squirrel, with thanks to My Little Karaoke and the UltraStar community, and Kokairu for their blog at https://thebrickyblog.wordpress.com_
+_Written and Maintained with ♡ by Squirrel, with updates from barbeque, and support from Twilight from UltraStar Play, with thanks to My Little Karaoke and the UltraStar community, and Kokairu for their blog at https://thebrickyblog.wordpress.com_